Sign up to our Newsletter

 1. How Long Does It Take To Become an Immigration Lawyer?

 It will take at least seven years to join this legal specialty: four years to complete an undergrad and three years to complete a JD degree.
-If you choose to pursue an LLM for more advanced training, this will take your timeline to eight years.
+If you choose to pursue an LLM for more advanced training, it will add another year to your timeline.

 2. How Much Does It Cost To Become an Immigration Lawyer?